bionota/bionota.github.io/41/i.md

    <dd>Max Yasgur agreed to let Woodstock organizers rent his land to hold their festival.
 His neighbors never forgave him, but he didn't regret it</dd>

   <dt><a href="https://www.youtube.com/watch?v=FXLRDQmZcSE">Woodstock Story With Michael Lang and Henry Diltz</a></dt>
-   <dd>Michael Lang, Woodstock Festival co-creator, and Henry Diltz, rock n roll photographer, share stories about the 1969 Woodstock concert while showing Henry's ...</dd>
+   <dd>Michael Lang, Woodstock Festival co-creator, and Henry Diltz, rock n roll photographer, share stories about the 1969 Woodstock concert.</dd>

   <dt><a href="https://www.youtube.com/watch?v=swyfP92Gzdg">Woodstock 40 years on: Michael Lang on the world's most famous music festival</a></dt>
    <dd>In 1969, Michael Lang organised what became the most famous music festival in the world.
 Four decades on, he looks back in time and history.</dd>